dscharrer/innoextract/README.md

 | `ZLIB_USE_STATIC_LIBS`   | `OFF`^4   | Statically link `libz`. (used via Boost)
 | `BZip2_USE_STATIC_LIBS`  | `OFF`^4   | Statically link `libbz2`. (used via Boost)
 | `iconv_USE_STATIC_LIBS`  | `OFF`^4   | Statically link `libiconv`.
-1. This is only meaningful for Windows
+1. The builtin charset conversion only supports Windows-1252 and UTF-16LE.
+This is normally enough for filenames, but custom message strings (which can be included in filenames) may use arbitrary encodings.
 2. Enabled automatically if `CMAKE_BUILD_TYPE` is set to `Debug`.
 3. Under Windows, the default is `ON`.
 4. Default is `ON` if `USE_STATIC_LIBS` is enabled.